 A. Usually, yes.
 You choose the day and time that suits you.
 If you're leading a walk during the festival, your City Organizer may contact you to shift the time of your tour so that the schedule overlaps offer a good way from people to get from one walk event to the next.
 It may be better to align the beginning of your tour with the end of another, as an example.
 But if you're doing something unique (a midnight walk, a walking tour in conjunction with special event, etc.) then go ahead and pick the time that works for you!

-A. To keep Jane's Walks barrier-free and easy to attend, we do not have a walk registration function on the website.
+A. There is no registration for Jane's Walks.
 We want people to feel that they can show up for any walk, even on the spur of the moment, and feel welcome.
 To that end, we encourage Walk Leaders to be flexible and open to spontaneity -- be prepared for a small group or a large one.

-If you're concerned about crowd size, we recommend creating a Facebook event page for your walk to help you get some sense of numbers.
-Please do make it clear that people are welcome to join even if they haven't registered or clicked "going".
+If you're concerned about crowd size, we recommend creating a Facebook event or some other kind of event page for your walk to help you get some sense of numbers.
+Please make it clear that people are welcome to join even if they haven't registered or clicked "I'm going".

 A. The Toronto page has over two hundred walks posted each year, so it's a good place to start looking for some inspiration!
 Use the date filters to view previous walks.

 A. No. Walks can be entirely self-organized.
 Walk Leaders can create accounts, log in, and create walks independently.
 It's a good idea, though, to contact your City Organizer and let them know about your walk.
-They are most likely contacting media and planning get-togethers, and you'll want to get in on the action!
+They are most likely contacting media and coordinating other Walk Leaders, and you'll want to get in on the action!

 A. If your city isn't listed, it's because there is no City Organizer there yet.
-Consider nominating someone you know for the role or becoming the City Organizer yourself!
-Even if your festival is just one walk, it will spark momentum and get others involved.
+Consider becoming the City Organizer yourself or nominating someone you know for the role.

-A. No. The solicitation of donations on a Jane's Walk is against the Jane's Walk Principles.
+A. No. The solicitation of donations on a Jane's Walk contravenes the Jane's Walk Principles.

-The Principles do not permit Walk Leaders to collect donations because this ensures that there are no financial barriers to going on a Jane's Walk and that the focus stays on community conversations.
+Walk Leaders cannot collect donations on Jane's Walks because that would represent a potential financial barrier to participation.
+Walk Leaders should make sure that the focus stays on community conversations.

 Even though you can't collect donations or credit card information, you're certainly welcome to talk about your charitable group or nonprofit and showcase the work you do in the community.
 You can also distribute information about your organization and direct people to your website.
 Many Walk Leaders who lead walks as part of their work for a nonprofit or charity have found that the exposure and publicity they get from participating in Jane's Walk is a powerful, if indirect, way to bolster their fundraising efforts.

-A. No. The promotion, sale, or sampling of goods, services, and brands on a Jane's Walk is against the Jane's Walk Principles.
+A. No. The promotion, sale, or sampling of goods, services, and brands on a Jane's Walk contravenes the Jane's Walk Principles.

 It's against the Jane's Walks principles to have any commercial activity on walks.
-However, we certainly encourage businesses to get involved as Walk Leaders and participants.
+However, we encourage business owners and employees to get involved as Walk Leaders and participants.
 Businesses may also engage in corporate philanthropy by donating to Jane's Walk.